 In general, "collagen powder and protein powder are different products with different nutrition profiles, different ingredients, and different goals," says Scott Keatley, R.D.
 Ultimately, which powder is right for you depends on the benefits you're looking for.

-3 benefits of collagen.
+3 benefits of collagen

 Collagen powder is newer on the market and offers many benefits for overall health, including the following:

-1. It's good for your skin, hair, and nails.*
+1. It's good for your skin, hair, and nails*

 Keratin is mostly made of the amino acids (building blocks of proteins) alanine, leucine, arginine, and cysteine.
 "These are going to be the majority of amino acids found in collagen powder," Keatley says.
 Many studies have confirmed that collagen supplementation is good for overall skin health, too.

 If you're looking to give your hair, skin, and nails support, collagen powder may be a better option for you—especially since whey proteins (which are often found in protein powder) have been linked to breakouts.*

-2. It can support joint health.*
+2. It can support joint health*

-As for fully restoring damaged cartilage, it's not clear at this time if your bodies can fully do that (one 2019 human study suggested it may be), but if it is possible, having adequate collagen levels would be critical, notes Keatley.
+As for fully restoring damaged cartilage, it's not clear at this time if our bodies can fully do that (one 2019 human study suggested it may be), but if it is possible, having adequate collagen levels would be critical, notes Keatley.
 Just keep in mind that this research is still in the early stages.

-3. It can support bone health.*
+3. It can support bone health*

 "Studies have shown that women who take collagen have lower levels of the hormones that promote bone breakdown as compared to those only taking calcium supplementation," Keatley says.* These same women also had better bone mineral density, which is the amount of bone mineral in bone tissue.*

 "There are, of course, many other nutritional factors involved, but by taking collagen, you are ensuring that the amino acid component of the reactions and physiological processes required is met and not limited," he says.*

-3 benefits of protein powder.
+3 benefits of protein powder

 There are specific benefits of protein powder—here are some important ones to keep in mind:

-1. It can help with muscle gains.
+1. It can help with muscle gains

 Protein powders generally include the amino acids leucine, valine, and isoleucine, which are known as branched-chain amino acids.
 "They play a large role in muscle protein synthesis and growth and repair of muscle tissue," Matheny says.

 Again, if you want to use protein powder to build muscle, it's important to tweak your workout as well.
 Research has shown that taking protein powder can improve both your aerobic and anaerobic workouts, when it's combined with resistance training, but taking protein powder alone won't increase your strength.

-2. It's a good option for a vegan diet.
+2. It's a good option for a vegan diet

 In a perfect world, you'd focus on getting your protein from food first, Keatley says (think tofu, edamame, quinoa, sprouted grains, and wild rice).
 "But protein powder can be used for those with a low protein diet to ensure they are getting these specific amino acids," he says.

-3. It can help fill you up.
+3. It can help fill you up

-The bottom line.
+The bottom line